Spatial modeling of shot conversion in soccer to single out goalscoring ability: Summary

 We also note that the parameter $\phi$ (refer to \Cref{eqn:spatial-covariance}), which denotes the extent of spatial dependence, is not estimated directly from our model.
 Instead, we use a cross-validation approach to find out the best choice of $\phi$ from a grid.
 Naturally, this does not allow us to test the hypothesis of no spatial dependence, cf. \citet{anselin2001rao}.
 While it might seem a disadvantage, we want to point out that this is a common practice in many spatial studies, see, for example, \citet{sahu06}.
 In fact, in this study, we built the model after getting sufficient evidence in favour of spatial autocorrelation and hence, afterwards, we are more interested in explaining the variation among conversion of shots explained by the covariates and the spatial error process and then, how accurately we can predict the outcomes.
 The results establish that our model works well to serve that purpose.

-Finally, we believe that we could have improved the predictions if we had more intense data containing information like the shot speed, the attacking speed and the position of the defenders in the shooting range of the shooter.
+Finally, we believe that the predictions will improve with more intense data containing information like the shot speed, the attacking speed and the position of the defenders in the shooting range of the shooter.
 As our model is really flexible, in future, we aim to incorporate those attributes in the discussion to conduct a more comprehensive study.